AshaNarayana/insurance-assignment/README.md

       - Handles both valid and invalid policy number.

 5) Authentication and authorization.
 Take the user role from the web service that returns the list of company clients.Application uses client-sessions for session management.
-> Login : Enter user name and email id from web services.
+- Login : Enter user name and email id from web services.

-> Role  : If logged in user has admin access all four web services are available to the user.
+- Role  : If logged in user has admin access all four web services are available to the user.
-          If user isn't admin only getUserById and getUserByName modules are available to user-
+          If user isn't admin only getUserById and getUserByName modules are available to user

-> Logout: Redirects to login page.
+- Logout: Redirects to login page.

 ## Test Cases